notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

     // We want to store a password on the User records, but NOT THE PLAIN TEXT PW!!!
     // We must have an easy password for dev environments, but also follow the secure
     // practice of hashing passwords.
-    // Here we create a string and then hash it using the `bcrypt` library. let plain_text_pw = "testing";
+    // Here we create a `&str` and then hash it using the `bcrypt` library. let plain_text_pw = "testing";
     let hashed_password = match hash (plain_text_pw, DEFAULT_COST) {
         Ok(hashed) => hashed,
         Err(_) => panic!("Error hashing")
     };

     // I like to clear out the database before each time I run the seed file.
     // Posts goes first here because we will eventually be making use
-    // of foreign key restrictions
-    diesel::delete(posts).execute(&*connection).expect("Error deleteing posts");
+    // of foreign key constraints.
+The reverse order will throw errors in the DB. diesel::delete(posts).execute(&*connection).expect("Error deleteing posts");
     diesel::delete(users).execute(&*connection).expect("Error deleteing users");

      // Randomly generate user info.
+     // Pass in the hashed password.
      // `fake!()` macro will return a String value for us to insert into the DB. fn generate_user_info(pw: &str) -> NewUser {
          NewUser {